We may collect personal information about you, meaning information that can uniquely identify you, such as:

 - Content such as messages, comments, photos, videos, and other information that you submit.

 If you make a purchase when using the Services, our third-party payment processor may collect your payment card or bank account number, payment card expiration date and security code, and other payment details, as well as other personal information, in order to complete your purchase.

 If you access and use the Services on a mobile device and your mobile device’s settings allow it, we may collect information about your real-time location.
 Please see the "Your Choices" section below for information regarding how to limit the location information that we may collect when you access and use the Services on a mobile device.

-We may conduct surveys at the request of, or for the benefit of your employer.
+We may conduct surveys at the request of your employer.
 We may also conduct marketing surveys for data research purposes, where we analyze the answers in the aggregate.
 We may ask for contact details in the event we need to verify or validate answers.

 The information we may collect by automated means may include, without limitation: